DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.md

 will accept.
 You should check the manual of your decoders to confirm what they accept, and adjust the voltage down accordingly.

-`Applying a voltage above what a decoder was designed for may permanently damage it.`{.interpreted-text role="dcc-ex-red-bold-italic"}
+`Applying a voltage above what a decoder was designed for may permanently damage it.`
 ::::

 Because the EX-MotorShield8874 does not drop voltage like the standard